loveencounterflow/jizura-cjk-strokecounts/README.md

 are more frequently used tend to have fewer strokes than characters that are less frequently used.
-That more frequent linguistic items are generally shorter than rare ones has already been observed by George Zipf: "In view of the evidence of the strea mof speech we  may say that the length of a word tends to bear an inverse relationship to its relative frequency."¹.
-This makes intuitive sense and our data seems to support this relation for CJK characters.
+That more frequent linguistic items are generally shorter than rare ones has already been observed by George Zipf: "In view of the evidence of the stream of speech we may say that the length of a word tends to bear an inverse relationship to its relative frequency."¹ This makes intuitive sense and our data seems to support this relation for CJK characters.

 > ¹) George K. Zipf, *The Psycho-Biology of Language* (1935:38), quoted after